<

 Why did Starc get less than Hazlewood, Boult and Archer?

-Mitchell Starc, the most expensive player at the IPL 2024 auction at INR 24.75 crore, went for just INR 11.75 crore (US$1.40 million approx.) this time.
+Starc, the most expensive buy at the IPL 2024 auction at INR 24.75 crore, went for just INR 11.75 crore (US$1.40 million approx.) this time.
 While he did leak runs at times last season, Starc did produce the key breakthroughs in the playoffs for title-winners KKR.
 That he and Kagiso Rabada (INR 10.75 crore or US$1.28 million approx.) went for less than some of the other overseas quicks probably had more to do with their entry point at the auction than quality.
 Starc and Rabada were in Set 1, when teams were still saving their purses for the big Indian names coming up in the next few rounds.

 RCB, who eventually bought Josh Hazlewood for INR 12.50 crore (US$1.49 million approx.), were clearly waiting for KL Rahul and Venkatesh and therefore stopped their bidding after a point for Starc.
 Once they could not secure those Indian players, though, they went all-in for Hazlewood.

-Similarly Mumbai Indians (MI), who were bidding for Rabada, were waiting for Indian players such as Ishan Kishan.
+Similarly, Mumbai Indians (MI), who were bidding for Rabada, were waiting for Indian players such as Ishan Kishan.
 Once they hit the fast bowlers' set with no buys yet, they bid hard for Hazlewood, Jofra Archer and finally Trent Boult, whom they got at INR 12.50 crore.

 play